LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
-And since all of your synced data is in observables, you get all the nice properties of observables like easy computed values
+And since all of your synced data is in observables, you get all of their nice properties like easy computed values

-These automatically update when the underlying data changes, whether from local updates or incoming sync changes.
+These automatically update when the underlying data changes, whether from local updates or incoming sync.
 -->

 ---